harshal-rembhotkar/solana-project/README.md

 #ABOUT SOLANA:
 Solana is a blockchain platform that aims to provide scalability, speed, and low costs.
-It uses a novel consensus mechanism called Proof of History (PoH) to achieve high throughput and low latency.
+It utilizes a unique consensus mechanism known as Proof of History (PoH) to achieve high throughput and low latency.

-In the context of Web 3, Solana aims to provide the infrastructure for decentralized applications that are fast, low cost, and capable of handling thousands of transactions per second.
+In the realm of Web 3, Solana strives to offer the foundational framework for decentralized applications that are swift, cost-effective, and capable of processing thousands of transactions per second.
 ===================================

 1. # PURPOSE OF SOLANA CONTRACT :